Differentiable Inductive Logic Programming in High-Dimensional Space: Related Work

 Given that $\delta$ILP plays an integral role in our work, we go into some detail concerning the system architecture.
-However, while we strive to make this paper as self-contained as possible, due to space constraints, we cannot cover all aspects of this earlier work, and thus we refer the reader to~\cite{dilp1} for more details.
+We refer the reader to the paper introducing $\delta$ILP~\cite{dilp1} for more details.

 The $\delta$ILP system provides a framework for differentiable \textit{learning from entailment} ILP.
 Logic programs are represented by vectors whose components encode whether a particular code fragment is likely to be part of the solution.
-Such programs are ”executed” in fuzzy logic, using a weighted average of code fragments.
-The hypothesis space consists of all possible combinations of these code fragments captured by user-provided \textit{templates}, a particular generalization of \textit{metarules}~\cite{metagol}.
+Such programs are ``executed'' in fuzzy logic, using a weighted average of fuzzy evaluations of code fragments.
+The hypothesis space consists of all possible combinations of these code fragments captured by user-provided \textit{templates}, a generalization of \textit{metarules}~\cite{metagol}.
 In our setting \textit{metarules} take the following form: \begin{definition}[$V$-Metarule] Let $x,y,z_1,z_2,z_3,z_4$ be first-order variables, $V$ a set of first-order variables such that $x,y\in V$ and $z_1,z_2,z_3,z_4\not \in V$, and $P, Q,$ and $R$ second-order variables ranging over predicate symbols.
-Then $P(x,y)\mbox{:-} Q(z_1,z_2), R(z_3,z_4)$ is a $V$-\textit{metarule}. \end{definition} Unlike standard metarules, $V$-Metarules can have various instances. \begin{definition}[V-Metarule Instance] Let $M = P(x,y)\mbox{:-} Q_1( $ $x_1,x_2),$ $R_1(x_3,x_4)$ be a $V$-Metarule.
-Then $P(x,y)\mbox{:-}$ $ Q_1( $ $y_1,y_2),$ $R_1(y_3,y_4)$ is an \textit{Instance} of $M$ if $y_1,y_2,y_3, $ $y_4\in V$. \end{definition} Essentially $V$-metarules are a generalization of metarules allowing for different variable configurations.
-A $(V,p)$-template is defined using $V$-Metarules as follows:
+Then $P(x,y)\mbox{:-} Q(z_1,z_2), R(z_3,z_4)$ is a $V$-\textit{metarule}. \end{definition} Unlike standard metarules, $V$-Metarules can have various instances.